broadinstitute/Tangram/README.md

 #### I run out of memory when I map: what should I do?
 Reduce your spatial data in various parts and map each single part.
 If that is not sufficient, you will need to downsample your single cell data as well.

+#### How to use Tangram with Squidpy?
+For tutorial, please reference the example [here](https://github.com/broadinstitute/Tangram/blob/master/tutorial_sq_tangram.ipynb).
+For environment setup, please use squidpy=1.1.0 and reference this [yml file](https://github.com/broadinstitute/Tangram/blob/master/environment.yml).

 ***
 ## How to cite Tangram
 Tangram has been released in the following publication